utly22/BREAK-/README.md

 # BREAK!
 This is Break!

-Break is an amazing application that will give you reward your for doing simple arithmatic problems
+Break is an amazing application that will give you reward you for doing simple arithmatic problems